jgollhardt/frstack/README.md

 *NOTE: Currently in the process of modifying this to use Ansible 2.0.
 You must install Ansible 2 from source*

+Kubernetes assets have been moved to https://github.com/ForgeRock/fretes

+Docker images are at https://github.com/ForgeRock/docker

 This currently works on Fedora 23 using Vagrant.
 Google Compute Engine (GCE) and AWS are a work in progress.
 Other combinations have not been tested.